JonnyNoog/reddit-bot/README.md

-reddit-flair-bot for r/40kLore
+Moderator bot for r/40kLore
 ================

+Python scripts for handling:

-Simple Python script for handling incoming PMs with a view to assigning flair based on their content.
+* incoming PMs with a view to assigning flair based on their content.
+* Changing the type of posts allowed on the sub-reddit (any, link, self).

 Requires Python 2.x or newer and PRAW 4.x to run.

-This is the current script used by https://reddit.com/r/40kLore.
+These scripts are used by https://reddit.com/r/40kLore.

-This script expects a file called `secrets.py` to be in the same directory, with this structure:
+These scripts expect a file called `secrets.py` to be in the same directory, with this structure:

     SECRETS = {
         'client_id': 'client_id_goes_here',